iGerman00/koutube/README.md

 ## Parameters
 > Not case-sensitive
 - `nocache` - disables fetching the cached version
-- `nothumb` to disable embedding the thumbnail, may help fix video cropping on mobile Discord clients
+- `nothumb` - disable embedding the thumbnail, may help fix video cropping on mobile Discord clients
 - `shorts` - treats the video as shorts
 - `dislikes` - shows dislikes, requests from [Return YouTube Dislike](https://github.com/Anarios/return-youtube-dislike)
 - `itag` - forces a specific video quality, only `itag=22` for 720p and `itag=18` for 360p are allowed